-I designed a new visual identity, website, branded swag, and marketing materials for Milwaukee's longest standing advertising clubs: the United Adworkers.
+I designed a new visual identity, website, branded swag, and marketing materials for Milwaukee's longest standing advertising club: the United Adworkers.

 UNITED BY ADVERTISING, CONFUSED BY LOGOS.